dbt-labs/docs.getdbt.com/website/docs/faqs/define-a-column-type.md

 title: How do I define a column type?
 ---

-Your warehouse's SQL engine automatically assigns a [datatype](https://www.w3schools.com/sql/sql_datatypes.asp) to every column, whether it's found in a source or model.
+Your warehouse's SQL engine automatically assigns a [datatype](https://www.w3schools.com/sql/sql_datatypes.asp) to every column, whether it's found in a source or <Term id="model" />.
 To force SQL to treat a columns a certain datatype, use `cast` functions:

 <File name='models/order_prices.sql'>